 As a native born and bred Cwmafan boy with a love for fishing the River Afan, I’ve long wanted to produce an easy-to-read, illustrated history of the village and valley both named Cwmafan.
 I made a superficial start some years ago, and I’ve now decided to expand the work.
 It continues to be a work in progress.

-Note that this site is not intended to replace any of the many excellent comprehensive historical works available online; Some of these works have been used to supplement my own knowledge and recollections, and as a reference to fact-check some of the content here (see the list of References).
+Note that this site is not intended to replace any of the many excellent comprehensive historical works available online or in print; Some of these works have been used to supplement my own knowledge and recollections, and as a reference to fact-check some of the content here (see the list of References).

-Photographs on this site came from various sources, including those taken by me (while living in Cwmafan &/or or return visits), discovered in family photographers’ archives, sent to me by others, used with permission, or shared online.
+Photographs on this site came from various sources, including those taken by me (while living in Cwmafan &/or during return visits), scans from old photos discovered in family archives, sent to me by others, used with permission, or shared online.
 If You think I’ve inadvertently infringed on your copyright, please let me know.

 Etymology (what’s in a name?)

 Afan is the name of the river for which the valley is named, and Afon is the Welsh word for river.
 So, River Afan would correctly be translated to Afon Afan (in Welsh grammar, a noun precedes an adjective).
 Furthermore, a single letter ‘f’ in the Welsh language is pronounced as the English letter ‘v’.
 The latter may have contributed to incorrect spelling and pronounciation, explained below.